StevenBlack/vocab/million-dollar-words.md

 ### sotto voce
 These Latin words mean "in a whisper"—in a very low voice so as not to be overheard.
-Often seen in screenplays and stage directions.
-Use it as an adjective. " 'Blanche is a cow,' Hortense said sotto voce to her friend Hermione."

 ### sough
 To make a sighing or rustling sound.
-Trees sough in a gentle wind.
-On a breezy day, the reeds along the edge of a pond sough.

 ### soupçon
 The French word for a hint, a dash, a trace.
-It can be used in a recipe, such as a soupçon of brandy in the chowder, but it's commonly used figuratively as well.
-"The comedy was a delightful mix of terrific acting, slapstick humor and a soupçon of social parody.

 ### spado
 Another word for a castrated man or animal (see also eunuch).
-Literally.
-Rhymes with Play-Dough.

 ### sparge
-A sparge is a sprinkling or a spattering, like a sparge of wild lilies along the side of a highway.
-It can also be used as a verb, but it sounds more awkward than "scatter" or "sprinkle."
+A sprinkling or a spattering.

 ### specious
 Something that seems correct on the surface but turns out to be false or wrong.
-A specious argument sounds great but doesn't prove its point.

 ### spelunk
 To explore caves.
-We wonder if spelunkers get their equipment in the same store as keglers do (see kegler).
-Note that if you need to know the difference between a stalactite (see stalactite) and a stalagmite, you should ask a spelunker.

 ### spiniferous